-(2011).
-The initial fresh tissue mass was distributed between the structural volume (V) and reserves energy (E).
-Energy allocated to those two compartments was firstly constrained by the initial length (L) and then energy allocated to V was in Eq.10 (Table 1).
-The initial value of E was set so that the simulated individual has an initial weight that corresponds to the juvenile phase (V < V_p) (Table 5).
+individual has an initial weight that corresponds to the juvenile phase ($V < V_p$) (Table 5).
 Finally, for both model implementations, the initial accumulation of MPs in the mussel's tissue (C) was set to zero.

-2.7 Simulation Runs
+2.7 Simulation runs

-The DEB-accumulation model simulates at an hourly basis the growth and MPs accumulation of the wild mussel from the North Sea and the cultured mussel from the N. Ionian Sea.
-Initially, a model run is performed at each study area during the periods July 2007 to August 2011 (4 years) for the North Sea simulation and late November 2014 to January 2016 (\sim 1 year) for the N. Ionian Sea simulation.
-Additionally, the inverse simulations were performed in order to evaluate the depuration phase of both cultured and wild mussel, by setting the environmental MPs concentration equal to zero (C{env} =0), after a period of 1 year simulation at the N. Ionian Sea, when the cultured mussel has the appropriate size for market, and after 4 years at the North Sea, when literature field data are available (Van Cauwenberghe et al., 2015).
-In this simulation, the mussel's gut clearance is achieved by the excretion of MPs through faeces (3^{rd} term of Eq.
+The DEB-accumulation model simulates at an hourly basis the growth and MPs accumulation of the wild mussel from the North Sea and the cultured mussel from the N Ionian Sea.
+Initially, a model run is performed at each study area during the periods from July 2007 to August 2011 (4 years) for the North Sea simulation and late November 2014 to January 2016 (\sim 1 year) for the N Ionian Sea simulation.
+Additionally, the inverse simulations were performed in order to evaluate the depuration phase of both cultured and wild mussel, by setting the environmental MPs concentration equal to zero ($C{env} = 0$), after a period of 1 year simulation at the N Ionian Sea, when the cultured mussel has the appropriate size for market, and after 4 years in the North Sea, when literature field data are available (Van Cauwenberghe et al., 2015).
+In this simulation, the mussel's gut clearance is achieved by the excretion of MPs through faeces (third term of Eq.
 18), and thus it is necessary to maintain the existence of food in the mussel's environment in order to ensure that the feeding-excretion processes will occur.

-Furthermore, to examine the model's uncertainty related to the environmental MPs concentration, a series of 15 and 13 simulations were performed in the North Sea and N. Ionian Sea respectively, adopting different constant values of C{env} within the observed range of each area.
-Finally, the effect of the environmental forcing data and some model's parameters on the resulting MPs accumulation by both mussels was explored through sensitivity experiments.
+Furthermore, to examine the model's uncertainty related to the environmental MPs concentration, a series of 15 and 13 simulations were performed in the North Sea and N Ionian Sea respectively, adopting different constant values of $C{\rm env}$ within the observed range of each area.
+Finally, the effect of the environmental forcing data and some model parameters on the resulting MPs accumulation by both mussels was explored through sensitivity experiments.
 These were used to derive a new function that predicts the level of MPs pollution in the environment.

-2.8 Sensitivity tests and Regression analysis
+2.8 Sensitivity tests and regression analysis

-The effect of the environmental data (CHL-a, temperature, C{env}) and two parameters representative of mussel's growth (X_k, Y_k) on the MPs accumulation by the mussel for each study area was examined through sensitivity experiments with the DEB-accumulation model.
-Each variable (CHL-a, T, C{env}) and parameter (X_k, Y_k) was perturbed by $\pm 10\%$ to examine their effect on the simulated MPs accumulation, and the results of each run were analyzed using a sensitivity index 441 (SI).
-SI calculates the percentage change of the mussel's MPs accumulation $SI = \frac{1}{n} \sum{t=1}^{n} \frac{|c_t^1 - c_t^0|}{c_t^0}$.
-442 100 (%), where n is the simulated time steps, C_t^0 is the MPs accumulation predicted with the 443 standard simulation at time t and C_t^1 is the MPs accumulation with a perturbed variable/parameter at 444 time t; for details see Bacher and Gangnery, (2006).
-The same method has been also applied to 445 446 other studies, which examined the model's sensitivity on specific variables/parameters regarding the mussel growth (Casas and Bacher, 2006, Rosland et al., 2009, Béjaoui-Omri et al., 2014, 447 Hatzonikolakis et al., 2017).
-In order to also examine the effect of tides, in the North Sea 448 implementation, the sensitivity experiments were conducted twice: the first time assuming that the 449 mussel is permanently submerged and the second time assuming that the mussel is periodically 450 451 exposed to the air.
+The effect of the environmental data (CHL a, temperature, $C{\rm env}$) and two parameters representative of mussel's growth (X_k, Y_k) on the MPs accumulation by the mussel for each study area was examined through sensitivity experiments with the DEB-accumulation model.
+Each variable (CHL a, T, C{env}) and parameter (X_k, Y_k) was perturbed by $\pm 10\%$ to examine its effect on the simulated MPs accumulation, and the results of each run were analysed using a sensitivity index (SI).
+SI calculates the percentage change in the mussel's MPs accumulation; SI = $\frac{1}{n} \sum{t=1}^{n} \frac{|C_t^1 - C_t^0|}{C_t^0} \cdot 100 \,(\%)$, where n is the simulated time steps, C_t^0 is the MPs accumulation predicted with the standard simulation at time t, and C_t^1 is the MPs accumulation with a perturbed variable/parameter at time t; for details see Bacher and Gangnery (2006).
+The same method has been also applied to other studies, which examined the model's sensitivity for specific variables/parameters regarding the mussel growth (Casas and Bacher, 2006; Rosland et al., 2009; Béjaoui-Omri et al., 2014; Hatzonikolakis et al., 2017).
+In order to also examine the effect of tides, in the North Sea implementation, the sensitivity experiments were conducted twice as follows: the first time assuming that the mussel is permanently submerged and the second time assuming that the mussel is periodically exposed to the air.